Home » Symposiums

 The Vanderbilt Journal of Transnational Law is an integral part of the intellectual life at Vanderbilt Law School.
 The Journal hosts a biennial symposium on current issues of international and comparative law.
 Recent symposia have drawn participants from around the world to discuss topics such as foreign state immunity, international law and the arctic, and transborder trusts and estates.

-The Vanderbilt Journal of Transnational Law hosted a symposium called “The Role of Non-State Actors in International Law” at Vanderbilt University Law School in February 2013.
-The October issue of the Journal will showcase articles by distinguished symposium guests including:
+February 2013: The Vanderbilt Journal of Transnational Law hosted a symposium called “The Role of Non-State Actors in International Law” at Vanderbilt University Law School in February 2013.
+The October 2013 issue of the Journal (Vol. 46 No. 4) showcased articles by distinguished symposium guests including:

 - Mr. Ian Smillie, “Blood Diamonds and Non-State Actors”

-- Professor Peter J. Spiro, “Constraining Global Corporate Power: A Very Short Introduction”
+- Professor Peter J. Spiro, “Constraining Global Corporate Power: A Short Introduction”

 Feb 2011: Foreign State Immunity at Home and Abroad – The Vanderbilt Journal of Transnational Law published scholarly articles related to this symposium in vol-44-no-4 and vol-44-no-5 (2011).